WjNql/Seed_Ruler/README.md

 ## Questions

-If you have any questions, requests, or comments, we kindly invite you to contact us at [ma-yan@shnu.edu.cn](ma-yan@shnu.edu.cn).
+If you have any questions, requests, or comments, we kindly invite you to contact us at [dlphenomics@163.com](dlphenomics@163.com).